hstrekowski/hstrekowski/README.md

 # 🏋️‍♂️ Hubert Strękowski

 **<h4>`  Aspiring Full Stack Developer  `</h4>**
-I'm an aspiring developer who believes that code can solve **real-life problems**

 I’m a **Computer Science** student at **Gdańsk University of Technology** with a strong passion for using technology to create meaningful, practical solutions that make everyday tasks easier and more efficient